 Keratinized tissue is the gum tissue that surrounds the tooth.
-If you don’t have enough keratinized tissue, you lose the gums that’s supports the teeth and allows you to chew, brush, etc. Once keratinized tissue is lost, it cannot be regained, no matter how often you floss.
+If you don’t have enough keratinized tissue, you lose the gums supporting the teeth and allowing you to chew and brush.
+Once keratinized tissue is lost, you cannot regain it, no matter how often you floss.
 So a gum graft is needed to replace that important gum tissue.

 If you had braces at any point in your life, you could be more susceptible to receding gums.
 Each year, about 400,000 Americans develop gum disease or gum recession caused by orthodontics.
 This is for a couple of reasons.
 First, having braces makes maintaining oral hygiene difficult, and poor oral hygiene can lead to gum disease which leads to receding gums.
 Second, the pressure that braces put on teeth to move them can cause the gums to be inflamed and can cause bone loss—both of which can lead to gum recession.

 If you haven’t had orthodontics but you’re planning to, your dentist may recommend getting a gum graft surgery in preparation for braces or other orthodontia.